A01.0 History, Accreditation and Legacy

 In 1950, RIT became the first institution in New York State to grant the Associate in Applied Science degree.
 In 1953, the New York State Board of Regents authorized the university to offer the Bachelor of Science degree; in 1956, the Bachelor of Fine Arts degree was authorized.
 The first graduate degrees were offered in 1958, and the first doctoral degree program in 1992.
 In 1966, RIT was chosen by the U.S. Department of Health, Education and Welfare (now the Department of Education) as the sponsor for the National Technical Institute for the Deaf.

 In 1968, when RIT moved from downtown Rochester to its new campus, the university's academic portfolio further broadened.
-Today RIT is comprised of eight colleges and one degree-granting institute: the College of Applied Science and Technology; the E. Philip Saunders College of Business; the B. Thomas Golisano College of Computing and Information Sciences; the Kate Gleason College of Engineering; the College of Imaging Arts and Sciences; the College of Liberal Arts; the National Technical Institute for the Deaf; the College of Science and the Golisano Institute for Sustainability.
+Today RIT is comprised of eight colleges and one degree-granting university: the College of Applied Science and Technology; the E. Philip Saunders College of Business; the B. Thomas Golisano College of Computing and Information Sciences; the Kate Gleason College of Engineering; the College of Imaging Arts and Sciences; the College of Liberal Arts; the National Technical Institute for the Deaf; the College of Science and the Golisano Institute for Sustainability.
 Few universities provide RIT’s variety of career-oriented studies, which include more than 90 bachelor’s degree programs in art and design, business, engineering, science and mathematics, the liberal arts, photography, environmental studies, hospitality and service management, computer science, information technology, bioinformatics, and many others.

 The university is governed by a self-perpetuating Board of Trustees.
 The Board has responsibility for the selection of the president, the financial strength of the university, and the approval of its overall policies.
 It has an extensive committee structure to assist in its work.